It’s one of the most hydrating ingredients, but if misused, hyaluronic acid can actually dry out your skin. Here’s what you need to know.

 Paula’s Choice Hyaluronic Acid Booster

-The gel-like texture mixes seamlessly into your existing moisturiser, with pollution-fighting ceramides to help retain moisture.
+The gel-like texture mixes seamlessly into your existing moisturiser, with pollution-fighting ceramides to help retain hydration.

 Main image: Getty